antedebaas/Viesti-Reports/README.md

 I needed a quick and easy way to view my dmarc and smtp tls reports.
 This is a simple symfony project that can read the inbox for new reports and process them.
-I you use it you should use it with a special sole-purpose email adress.
+I you use it you should use it with a special sole-purpose email address.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>